JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7906 days**.

-And here is a just a random fact -  **The glue on Israeli postage stamps is certified kosher**.
+And here is a just a random fact -  **Less than 1% of the women in the world will ever be able to wear a diamond that is the size of a carat or more**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)